No. 22 Texas’ defense holds off West Virginia, 17-13

 THE TAKEAWAY

-West Virginia: The Mountaineers, who went 5-7 in 2019, including 3-6 in the Big 12, are a contender for most improved team in the league under second-year coach Neal Brown.
+West Virginia: The Mountaineers, who went 5-7 in 2019, including 3-6 in the Big 12, are a contender for most improved team in the league under second-year coach Brown.
 They began the game ranked fourth nationally in total defense (255.7 yards a game) and 19th in points allowed (19.8).
 The defense held up well considering that Texas came in averaging 44.3 points and 449.5 yards of offense.
 Texas gained 363 yards in this one.
 But the West Virginia offense failed to capitalize repeatedly on scoring opportunities.

-Texas: Coach Tom Herman is still trying to steer the Longhorns back to their elite status they had more than 10 years ago under Mack Brown.
+Texas: Herman is still trying to steer the Longhorns back to the elite status they had more than 10 years ago under Mack Brown.
 Herman went 7-6, 10-4 and 8-5 in his first three seasons and then lost consecutive close games to TCU and Oklahoma in October.
 The game against West Virginia was a step forward coming a week after Texas beat then-No. 6 Oklahoma State for its first road victory against a top-10 team since 2010.

 UP NEXT

 West Virginia plays host to TCU next Saturday.
 The Mountaineers beat TCU 20-17 last season in Morgantown.
-West Virginia scored the winning touchdown on a 35-pass from Doege to Isaiah Esdale with 2:10 remaining.

 Texas has a week off before facing Kansas in Lawrence on Nov.
-21. The Longhorns, ranked No. 15 at the time, needed a 33-yard field by Cameron Dicker as time expired to beat Kansas 50-48 last season in Austin.
+21. The Longhorns, ranked No. 15 at the time, beat Kansas 50-48 last season in Austin.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25